alixedi/pyconuk-2018-k8s/guide.md

 Session 1 - 90m
 ---------------

-1. Introduction to speakers
+1. Introduction to speaker

-2. Learning objectives
+2. After this class we hope you will be able to:
     * Demonstrate Kubernetes to your colleagues.
-    * Deploy a web application on Kubernetes.
+    * Deploy a web application to Kubernetes.
     * Manage your deployment e.g. scaling up and down, rolling updates and rollbacks.
     * Deploy multiple services on Kubernetes.
-    * Describe the Kubernetes API to your colleagues.
+    * Describe the Kubernetes API.
     * Demonstrate using kubectl to interact with the Kubernetes API.

+   Time limitations may mean you have to achieve some objectives after class.

 3. Installation
     * Laptop requirements: